UnbloktTechnology/ComPilotSigGatingContracts/tezos-sig-gating-contracts/README.md

 ### off-chain signture workflow

-For a given calldata, the user receives from Compilot
+For a given calldata, the user receives from ComPilot

 - payload hash (keccak(key, nonce, expiration, calldata))
 - nonce (custom nonce of the contract)
 - expiration (block level)
-- public key of Compilot signer role
+- public key of ComPilot signer role
 - signature of the payload hash

 ![](./pictures/compilot%20forge%20sig%20workflow.png)